Welcome to Resilience Design.

 St. Paul, Minnesota, 2002

-A very small, bland front yard with a retaining wall became an exuberant flower garden that matched the homeowner’s fun-loving personality.
+A very small, plain front yard with a retaining wall became an exuberant flower garden that matched the homeowner’s fun-loving personality.
 Bold magenta, fuchsia and purple blooms brought in butterflies, songbirds and hummingbirds, and a structural backdrop of evergreens and wrought iron provided interest in the winter.

 Suburban Yard Redesign